prachi-kamboj/digital-literacy-project/report/Project_Report.md

 ━━━━━━━━━━━━━━━━━━━━━━

-🔐 TASK 5 – ONLINE SAFETY REFLECTION
+🔐 TASK 5 – CYBERCRIME AWARENESS CASE STUDY & PREVENTION GUIDE

 ━━━━━━━━━━━━━━━━━━━━━━

+💬 PART A - Case Study

+🧩 PART B - Prevention Guide

 While researching online safety, what surprised me the most was how easily cybercriminals can trick students through simple methods like: